 The Azure PowerShell module is a powerful and efficient way to manage any of Microsoft’s cloud services.
 With Azure PowerShell, you can create and manage your resources from the comfort of a Windows terminal.
 You can automate tasks to make them run on their own even when no one is around with easy-to-use scripts that require little or no coding experience!

-What is Azure Virtual machine?
+What is an Azure Virtual machine?

 Azure virtual machine (VM) is a cloud service available on the Microsoft Azure platform.
 It allows users to create and run virtual machines in Azure data centers, which provide access to software based on Windows or Linux.